SyedAman/Udacity-Project1-Mockup-to-Article/README.md

-# Udacity-Project1-Mockup-to-Article
+# Udacity — Project 1: Mockup to Article

-Udacity — Project 1: Mockup to Article
+This is the first project submission for the **Grow with Google Challenge Scholarship.** The task was to create a webpage identitical to the block mockup in the PDF file in this repo.